 Don’t Get Caught in an Analysis Paralysis

 Each hour you spend on overanalyzing what ERP software you should adopt, could also be spent on implementing it, which is far more effective.
 While it is vital to be smart and efficient while understanding what works for your business, it is also important not to lose track of time.

 At the end of the day, you need to remember that it is your employees that will be making the best use of the ERP system.
 Therefore, training employees with the system is crucial to optimize it and achieve your goals.

 The best ERP implementation systems have quality assurance and risk mitigation plans in place.
-This can be done by working with third-party companies that can analyze the risks of the project, how it can be kept on track, and how those risks can be mitigated.
+Work with third-party companies that can analyze the risks of the project, how to keep it on track, and how to mitigate risks.

 While ERPs can serve as a step towards your digital transformation journey, they also need to be adopted properly, with the help of the right team, to ensure success.
 It is vital to look at ERP implementation successes and failures and adopt risk mitigation strategies to understand what works best for your business.
 DEHA Vietnam presents its consultation service to help you design a digital transformation strategy that aligns with ERP implementation.